HackNOLA/ipfs-to-eth.domain-setup/README.md

 ## Prerequisites

+* You will need a github repo with a desired website ready for deployment.

-* Students will require a website connected to their GitHub accountand will need to remember their GitHub username and password.
+* Students will require a website connected to their GitHub account and will need to remember their GitHub username and password.

     Students should complete their [first website](https://github.com/HackNOLA/First-Website/blob/main/README.md) project before beginning.